Cloud Translation Blog

 - Saves time & money spent on a first draft of the translation so that a human translator can focus on properly translating voice and specialized terms

-- Translation management systems use translation memory to save your company’s human-edited words and phrases from the first draft translation so that you never need to translate the same sentence twice
+- Translation management systems use Translation Memory (see video below*) to save your company’s human-edited words and phrases from the first draft translation so that you never need to translate the same sentence twice

 - When you make tweaks across your websites in the future, the system will help cut down on the amount of time it takes to do so, since you’ll already have your existing translations stored in the system.
 It will identify in seconds what has been previously translated and what has been changed or added so you only need to focus on new content translation

 Certain systems will output your translation in HTML format if that’s the format of the file you uploaded, making it easy to import content to new websites.

 *Learn about Translation Memory in this 2-minute video:

 Connecting Your CMS Via API to a Translation Management System

 Connecting your website/content management system via API to a translation management system (TMS) will allow you to pull any previous translations that may already exist in your Translation Memories (TM).
 Any content that has not been translated would be generated with machine translation.
 You can then edit your web content and return and save that to your TM’s as well.

 Our Recommendation for a Translation Management System

 You can easily see how a translation management system is the best way to translate a website for accuracy.
 Not only this, but it will also help with consistency and time savings when it comes to translating a website into multiple languages.